particle-iot/docs/src/content/reference/device-os/firmware.md

 Numeric comparison mode is being used to pair devices in LESC pairing mode.
 You should display the passkey in the same was as `BlePairingEventType::PASSKEY_DISPLAY`.

 LESC pairing is supported in Device OS 3.1 and later only.
+The P2 and Photon 2 do not support LESC pairing.

 ##### BLEPairingEvent